-FRC data:
+• FRC data:

 Data collected from the nodes.
 Because the current version of DPA cannot transfer the whole FRC output buffer at once (currently only up to 55 bytes), the remaining bytes of the buffer can be read by the next described Extra result command.
-(More information: IQRF <a href="I
+(More information: IQRF DPA Framework - Technical Guide.)

-5.2.1 Response values
+5.2.1.
+Response values